otoledo1/cvar-finance/README.md

   returns for every strategy (not embedded in the optimization objective the way Formula 10 in the outline specifies), so the CVaR model and the six baselines are directly comparable on the same accounting basis.
-- **Factor exposure (Fama-French)** was not decomposed — see additional-metrics-analysis_findings.md findings above for the rationale.
+- **Factor exposure (Fama-French)** was not decomposed — see Additional metrics analysis findings above for the rationale.